High School Programs

 Jump-Start Your Future in Art.

-If you're currently in high school and are serious about your art, talk to your parents about participating in our Wednesday Night Workshops, Chat with Chairs or Summer Pre-College Art Series.
+If you're currently in high school and are serious about your art, talk to your parents about participating in our Chat with Chairs or Summer Pre-College Art Series.
 Led by professional artists and designers, many of whom are part of RMCAD’s esteemed faculty, these classes, discussions and camps are designed with your future in mind.

 - Get an early look at college life